JohnnyRacket/sim-golf-league-backend/README.md

 - `POST /users` - Create a new user (admin only)
 - `PUT /users/:id` - Update user (admin only)
 - `DELETE /users/:id` - Delete user (admin only)

+# Ideas

+need to know if a manager is a manager or not when they login for the view they see need to handle more logic im sure around leagues, for example league types and match types need to handle team handicaps